GeorgeDainton/bookmark_manager3/README.md

 As a user
 To be able to see my bookmarks
 I'd like to see a list of my bookmarks

+As a user
+So I can easily revisit websites I like
+I want to be able to save URLs to bookmark manager
 ```

 ![Screenshot 2022-05-09 at 15 35 21](https://user-images.githubusercontent.com/58693804/167434450-912649f8-b31b-4554-95ba-abf046ecfc24.png)